Introduction to Psychology

 In the last part of the course we will talk about the applications of AI in psychology and the workplace in general.
 The course will touch on several mathematical concepts, including the concepts of information, pattern classification, vector representation, perceptrons, and linear separability and its relation to pattern classification.

-how neural networks can be trained;
+explain how artificial neural networks can be trained and evolved;

 For the timetable of this course please refer to MyTimetable